Pedestrian seriously injured after being hit in early morning hours

 BANGOR (NEWS CENTER Maine) — A pedestrian is in the hospital with serious injuries after being hit by a vehicle in Bangor early Friday morning.

-Bangor Police say a man in his 40's was hit on Maine Avenue near Hayes Street around 4:30 a.m.
+Bangor Police say a man in his 40s was hit on Maine Avenue near Hayes Street around 4:30 a.m.
 Friday.
-The man was taken to the hospital with serious injuries and police continue to investigate the accident.
+The man was taken to the hospital with serious injuries and police continue to investigate the crash.

-A section of Maine Ave between Corporate Drive and Texas Ave was closed for a time while police reconstructed the crash, but has since been reopened.
+A section of Maine Avenue between Corporate Drive and Texas Avenue was closed for a time while police reconstructed the crash, but it has since been reopened.

 © NEWS CENTER Maine